DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_controllers.md

-If you are a \|tinkerer-text\| or \|engineer-text\| or have installed some of the additional, or different, hardware from that recommended for a \|conductor-text\| then we suggest that you look at the `/ex-commandstation/advanced-setup/controllers`{.interpreted-text role="doc"} page for the full list of Throttle (Controller) options.
+If you are a \|tinkerer-text\| or \|engineer-text\| or have installed some of the additional, or different, hardware from that recommended for a \|conductor-text\| then we suggest that you look at the `/ex-commandstation/advanced-setup/controllers` page for the full list of Throttle (Controller) options.

 ------------------------------------------------------------------------